-Confusing or complex questions will lead to bias as the responses will be affected by the confusion and lack of understanding.
-Poor grammar, question structure and technical jargon can result in confusing questions.
+Confusing or complex questions will lead to bias as the responses will be affected by the lack of understanding.
+Poor grammar, question structure and technical jargon can also result in confusing questions.
 Here’s an example:

-- Do you think its possible or is it impossible to improve the performance of the abc-123?
+Do you think it’s possible or is it impossible to improve the performance of the ‘abc-123’ product?

-It’s not a simple or trivial task to compose survey questions which will deliver unbiased, representative customer responses.
-When composing questions it’s always a good idea to test and evaluate them.
+It’s not a trivial task to compose survey questions that will deliver unbiased, representative customer responses.
+When composing survey questions it’s always worth testing and evaluating them.
 Here are some tips.

-- Review your questions to ensure that they will not bias responses.
+- Review your questions to ensure that they will not create response bias.